 Answer Engine Optimization (AEO) is influencing ERP design.
 Business reports are becoming more concise, real-time, and designed to answer exact queries, helping teams make faster decisions.

-Open APIs allow ERP systems to connect with payment gateways, CRMs, or logistics tools.
+API connections allow your ERP to talk smoothly with third-party payment gateways and logistics companies, CRMs, or logistics tools.
 This flexibility means you can create a tech stack around your ERP instead of being locked into one ecosystem.

 Bangladeshi providers like Biznify are already moving toward these features, focusing on mobile dashboards, customizable modules, and natural-language-ready reports.